MercifulMary/simple_shell/README.md

 You don’t have to handle any argument to the built-in exit
 5. Simple shell 1.0
 Simple shell 0.4 +
-Implement the env built-in, that prints the current environment
+Implement the env built-in, that prints the current envir Simple shell 0.1 +
+Write your own getline function
+Use a buffer to read many chars at once and call the least possible the read system call You will need to use static variables
+You are not allowed to use getline
+You don’t have to:
+be able to move the cursor